 This week on Riverwalk Jazz, it's the story of Bessie Smith, 'The Empress of the Blues,' as New Orleans vocalist Topsy Chapman joins The Jim Cullum Jazz Band on stage at The Landing.
 "Bessie was a queen," said Ruby Walker, her niece by marriage.
 "I mean the people looked up to her and worshipped her like she was a queen. ...She was that kind of woman, a strong, beautiful woman with a personality as big as a house."

 By the early 1930s, the Depression had decimated the recording business and Bessie Smith's brand of classic blues had all but gone out of style.
-And Smith was beginning to adjust her repertoire to the sophistication of the Swing Era.
+Bessie didn't miss a beat and began to adjust her repertoire to the sophistication of the Swing Era.

 Chris Albertson states,